FravBox/YagCCs/Thread Management/readme.md

 **2.** For the main cc, the trigger type is `regex` with the trigger type being `\A`, meaning it will trigger on every message.
 From there, edit all the variables noted before the "DO NOT EDIT BELOW" line.
 **The main cc is the only cc you need for thread logging and text commands.
 All other CCs are optional.**

+A note - If you _currently_ have several threads open, whoever is the first to post in those threads after adding this cc becomes the "thread author."
+It will also generate a log that a thread was created.
+If you do not want log spam, you may want to disable logs, post in all your threads, then enable logs afterward.

 **3.** Add any of the addons:
 - emoji addon allows you to pin, unpin, and resave threads with message reactions.
 - mass delete db entries allows you to... mass delete invalid thread db entries.
 Mainly for use to clean up things for the thread list command.\